-RAD240, Radiographic Clinical Practicum III (4 credits)
+RAD\240, Radiographic Clinical Practicum III (4 cr.)

 Students continue to practice clinical skills in the general radiographic areas of diagnostic imaging with supervised clinical practice.
-Prerequisites: RAD209, RAD172, RAD219 and RAD204 with "C" or better for all.
+Prerequisites: RAD\209, RAD\172, RAD\219 and RAD\204 with "C" or better for all.

-RAD241, Radiographic Clinical Practicum IV (3 credits)
+RAD\241, Radiographic Clinical Practicum IV (3 cr.)

 Students continue to practice clinical skills in the general radiographic areas of diagnostic imaging with supervised clinical practice.
-Prerequisites: RAD240 and RAD200 with "C" or better for both.
+Prerequisites: RAD\240 and RAD\200 with "C" or better for both.

-RAD271, Advanced Clinical Internship (6 Credits) Gen Ed Competency: Social Phenomena
+RAD\271, Advanced Clinical Internship (6 Credits)

+Gen Ed Competency: Social Phenomena
-The student will have the opportunity to refine skills learned earlier in the program with indirect supervision.
-Students will perform a comprehensive final clinical competency in preparation to apply for the national registry examination.
-Prerequisites: RAD222, RAD215, RAD206 and RAD241 with "C" or better for all.

-Science (SCI)
+The student will have the opportunity to

+refine skills learned earlier in the program

+with indirect supervision.
+Students will

+perform a comprehensive final clinical

+competency in preparation to apply for the

+national registry examination.
+Prerequisites:

+RAD\222, RAD\215, RAD\206 and RAD\241

+with "C" or better for all.

+SCIENCE (SCI\)

-\$\$ Supplemental Course Fee: Many science lab courses require a separate fee added at the time of registration in order to cover the cost of supplies and materials used by students.
+\$\$ Laboratory Course Fee: Many science lab courses require a separate fee added at the time of registration in order to cover the cost of supplies and materials used by students.

-SCI103, Recent Discoveries in Science I (3 credits)
+SCI\103, Recent Discoveries in Science I (3 cr.)

 This course teaches science by studying recent developments and progress in the discipline.
 Course content will be topical and dependent upon both current scientific issues and the areas of interest of course participants.
-Prerequisite: Eligible for either ENG101E or ENG101.
+Prerequisites: Eligible for either ENG\101E or ENG\101.

-SCI285, Forensic Science with Laboratory (4 credits/6 contact hours) \$\$ Supplemental Course Fee
+CJS\285/SCI\285, Forensic Science with Laboratory (4 credits/6 contact hours)

-Gen Ed Competencies: Scientific Knowledge & Understanding, Scientific Reasoning

-A study of how the disciplines of Biology, Chemistry, Earth Science, Physical Science, and Physics meld to form the field of Forensic Science.
+\$\$ Laboratory Course Fee Gen Ed Competencies: Scientific Knowledge & Understanding, Scientific Reasoning A study of how the disciplines of Biology.
+Chemistry, Earth Science, Physical Science, and Physics meld to form the field of Forensic Science.
 The course will focus on developing the scientific vocabulary necessary for investigators to communicate with scientists.
 This course is meant to assist students who are pursuing a career in criminal justice.
 Emphasis of the course is placed on scientific analysis of data rather than detective work.
 Students will learn to appreciate how the major fields of science are utilized in solving crimes.
 The laboratory component will provide hands-on opportunities to integrate scientific methodology as it relates to criminal justice and the limitations of scientific testing.
-Prerequisite: CJS101 with a grade of "C-" or better, AND ENG101-ALP, ENG101E, or ENG101 with a grade of "C-" or better.
-This course replaces CJS225 Forensic Science.
-Students cannot get academic credit for taking both CJS225 and CJS285/SCI285.
+Prerequisites: ENG\101-ALP, ENG\101E, or ENG\101 with a grade of "C-" or better AND eligible for MAT\137 or MAT\137E.
+This course replaces CJS\225 Forensic Science.
+Students cannot get academic credit for taking both CJS\225 and CJS\285/SCI\285.

-Sociology (SOC, SSC)
+SOCIOLOGY (SOC\, SSC\)

-SOC101, Principles of Sociology (3 credits) Gen Ed Competency: Social Phenomena
+SOC\101, Principles of Sociology (3 cr.)

+Gen Ed Competency: Social Phenomena

-A study of modern society and its social organization, institutions, groups and social roles.
-Topics of study will include patterns of social interaction, the organization and stratification of groups ranging from families to corporations, and others.
-Learning objectives include applying scientific methods of analysis and examining social issues from a humanistic perspective.
-Prerequisite: Eligible for either ENG101E or ENG101.
-Fulfills a "D" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.
+A study of modern society and its social

+organization, institutions, groups and social

+roles.
+Topics of study will include patterns

+of social interaction, the organization and

+stratification of groups ranging from families

+to corporations, and others.
+Learning

+objectives include applying scientific methods

+of analysis and examining social issues from

+a humanistic perspective.
+Prerequisites:

+Eligible for either ENG\101E or ENG\101.
+(Fulfills a "D" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)

-SOC103, Social Problems (3 credits)
+SOC\103, Social Problems (3 cr.)

-A systematic analysis of major contemporary social problems, such as mental illness, crime, poverty, and racial and ethnic conflicts, with emphasis on their origins.
+Gen Ed Competency: Social Phenomena A systematic analysis of major contemporary social problems, such as mental illness, crime, poverty, and racial and ethnic conflicts, with emphasis on their origins.
 Recommended as the introductory course for students having a general interest in sociology.
-Majors in the field should also take SOC101.
-Prerequisite: Eligible for either ENG101E or ENG101.
+Majors in the field should also take SOC\101.
+Prerequisites: Eligible for either ENG\101E or ENG\101.

-SOC114, Sociology of Aging (3 credits)
+SOC\114, Sociology of Aging (3 cr.)